Last Updated on October 16, 2022 by Paul Guzman

 Watering your plants during drought season.
 Around the Southwest, the drought season is every year starting in late spring and lasting until mid-fall.
 The lakes are low and water rights are always going through legal maneuvering.
 A few clouds around the horizon but they rarely amount to anything.

-As hard as it might seem you can have a colorful landscape, providing you follow a few common-sense rules.
+As hard as it might seem you can have a colorful landscape, however, you should follow a few common-sense rules.

 There are plenty of low-water trees and plants that can provide you with color, shade, and plentiful herbs and vegetables to grow.